Stomach Pain & Gurgling After Colonoscopy: Causes & Treatments (Dr. Farahat)

 3- Drink.

 Colon prep. can cause dehydration.
-And this is particularly common if you are older in age or had vomiting.
+And this is particularly common if you are older or have had vomiting.

 Drinking water, fruit juice, or vegetable juice can help your stomach pain & gurgling.